RobinHenriksson/portfolio/README.md

+This is a vue coding example for website https://robinhenriksson.se

 ## Project structure
 * All components shall be imported with Pascal Case like `<ProfileContainer />` or `<BlueSquare />`
 * Smart/dumb components structure.